pranavpandey/small-app-support/README.md

 ### Runtime Permissions

-You can also ask to grant permissions at runtime which was introduced in [Android M](https://developer.android.com/training/permissions/requesting.html).
+You can ask to grant permissions at runtime which was introduced in [Android M](https://developer.android.com/training/permissions/requesting.html).
 This feature is still in `beta` but it works well with most of the [dangerous permissions](https://developer.android.com/guide/topics/security/permissions.html#normal-dangerous).

 To ask permissions at runtime, just override `getPermissions()` function of `SmallApp` class and pass all the permissions in an array.
 It will automatically asks user to grant all the permissions otherwise, app will not open.
 This is not a limitation as it is very difficult to make it more dynamic due to `SmallApplication` behavior.
 Still, you can do experiments to improve it according to your need.